 Drawing on the above, we will produce a draft training programme, including a trainers' manual and toolkit, a handbook for PAs, and a strategy for providing post-training support.
 The training will be developed using the Design and Delivery Framework developed by the MIT Learning Center in Michigan (http://web.mit.edu/training/trainers/guide/framework.html), drawing on the steps outlined above, early consultations and the existing literature indicate the following candidate modules: i) sexual and reproductive health, ii) smoking (cessation), iii) (tackling) drug and alcohol misuse, iv) recognizing signs of trauma, v) establishing and maintaining supportive social networks (avoiding isolation), vi) transition to adult services for those with existing diagnoses, vii) when to see the GP and when to use A&E, viii) maintaining physical and mental health and wellbeing (healthy eating, being physically active) ix) recognising and managing anger x) recognizing and managing anxiety xi) using your Health Passport and health records.
-To maximize the impact of the training for CLs, the training is likely to include a focus on the skills associated with encouraging positive behaviour change, such as building on strengths and motivational strategies relevant to young people.^{75,76} However, we do not want to pre-empt our discussions with professional staff and care experienced young people
+To maximize the impact of the training for CLs, the training is likely to include a focus on the skills associated with encouraging positive behaviour change, such as building on strengths and motivational strategies relevant to young people.
+However, we do not want to pre-empt our discussions with professional staff and care experienced young people

 In constructing the programme we will also draw on findings from implementation science regarding effective training initiatives.
 These suggest that, in order to implement new skills and knowledge, practitioners need to be supported within their organizational context.
 For example, we will involve line managers in the training, to ensure they are confident in their ability to supervise this aspect of PAs' work.
-We will consider the best way to provide ongoing support e.g. via organizing a follow-up meeting between PAs and a named LAC nurse, and/or providing a consultation service e.g. a monthly half day in which they are available to take phone calls or respond to emails from PAs; or an on-line discussion forum.